1.2.2012

 Determiners are used in front of nouns to indicate whether you are referring to something specific or something of a particular type.

 Determiners are different to pronouns in that a determiner is always followed by a noun.
-Therefore personal pronouns ( you he , etc.) and possessive pronouns (mine, yours, his, etc.) cannot be determiners.
+Therefore personal pronouns ( I , you , he , etc.) and possessive pronouns (mine, yours, his, etc.) cannot be determiners.

 The definite and indefinite articles a/an/the are all determiners.